 CareRinger is affordable.
 It is designed to support the mission “Telephone Reassurance for All” as opposed to technologies that are not easily learned and that are beyond the reach of the majority with financial challenges.
 With the changing landscape in our aging population, many will choose “aging in place” as opposed to moving to a retirement home.
 Research indicates that most seniors would prefer staying in their own home that they are so used to and for as long as possible while enjoying life.
 This is possible with the support from their community, friends and family.
 CareRinger will make it easier for everyone involved.

-Henry Chan is a telecommunications professional attending to people with special needs and the founder of CareRinger™ (www.careringer.com).
+Queenie works for Regional Nursing Support HealthCare Services to provide “Home First” service under the CCAC program in Ontario, Canada About the Author: Henry Chan is a telecommunications professional attending to people with special needs and the founder of CareRinger™ (www.careringer.com).
 He is currently teaching a class at the Goebel Adult Community Center in Thousand Oaks and Simi Valley Senior Center.
 He can be reached at henry.chan@careringer.com, phone: (626) 465-0141 x3000